Bodo

 - Art Music And Expression

-- Bodo culture is rich in traditional music and dance, such as the Bagurumba dance.
-Folk songs and instruments like the Siphung flute are integral to cultural expression.
+- Bodo culture is rich in music and dance, with traditional instruments like the Kham (drum) and Siphung (flute) being central to their cultural expressions.

 - Cultural Symbols Motifs